UMAprotocol/UMIPs/add-ibbtc-priceid.md

 **Should the prices have any processing (e.g., TWAP)?**

 A 30 minute TWAP was chosen to help smooth out price changes and give sponsors time to react before becoming undercollateralized.
 A 30 minute TWAP will also mitigate risk of attempted price manipulation attempts on the market price of the synthetic.
 To meaningfully manipulate the price that token sponsors’ collateralization is calculated with, an attacker would have to manipulate the trading price of a token for an extended amount of time.
-Another factor influencing the TWAP decision is the daily rebase and its potential impact on the supply and exchange rate which is described further in the Security Considerations section.

 <br>